Last spring I came to one of my favorite barrier islands for respite, and to find a new home.

 He speaks to me as if we are old friends.
 “You know…” he says speaking slowly and calmly, taking his time to finish his sentence while looking at the birds, then me, then the birds.
 “You know, don’t you, that those birds are…stalking you?”

-“Oh, you noticed…” I speak with him as if he is an old friend.
-Not too many words, but there is an energy between us, as if I have known him forever.
+“Oh, you noticed…” I speak with him knowing he truly is an old friend.
+Not too many words, but there is an energy between us, as if we have known each other forever.

 And I too, look at him, and back up at the birds, then back in his old, wise eyes.